lium-lst/nmtpy/README.md

 ----

+# Introduction

 **nmtpy** is a suite of Python tools, primarily based on the starter code provided in [dl4mt-tutorial](https://github.com/nyu-dl/dl4mt-tutorial) for training neural machine translation networks using Theano.
 The basic motivation behind forking **dl4mt-tutorial** was to create a framework where it would be easy to implement a new model by just copying and modifying an existing model class (or even inheriting from it and overriding some of its methods).

 To achieve this purpose, **nmtpy** tries to completely isolate training loop, beam search, iteration and model definition: